limitless-labs-group/grimoire-of-optimism-contract/README.md

-# AW Alpha Pass smart contract project bootstrapped with Foundry + Hardhat
+# Grimoire of Optimism smart contract project bootstrapped with Foundry + Hardhat

 ## Use with Foundry